Thousands of Russians join Navalny-inspired 'noon against Putin' election protest | Politics

 "History has shown that changes occur at the most unexpected of times," he said.
 Despite the protesters - who represent a small fraction of Russia's 114 million voters - Putin is poised to tighten his grip on power in the election that is certain to deliver him a big victory.

-In London, thousands queued in near silence to vote at the Russian embassy.
+Others were registering a protest.
 "We haven't been heard for past 30 years.
 Nobody listened to us.
-We moved, we emigrated, and even here, far away from Russia, we feel the consequences of not us not being heard," said voter Natalia Cherednikova.
+We moved, we emigrated, and even here, far away from Russia, we feel the consequences of not us not being heard," voter Natalia Cherednikova said in London.

 "This year is so important just to be there for ourselves, even though we all (are) ...fatalistic in terms of the meaning of it and that nobody really cares.
 It's just for ourselves that we've been here.
 We have voted.
 We showed up."